osisoft/AVEVA-Adapter-BACnet-Docs/V1/Configuration/OSIsoft Adapter for BACnet data source configuration.md

 ---
-uid: OSIsoftAdapterforBACnetDataSourceConfiguration
+uid: PIAdapterforBACnetDataSourceConfiguration
 ---

-# OSIsoft Adapter for BACnet data source configuration
+# PI Adapter for BACnet data source configuration

 To use the BACnet adapter, you must configure the data source from which it will be receiving data.